-We’re all looking forward to celebrating Thanksgiving next week.
-This is a time for friends, family, and turkey.
+Celebrating Thanksgiving is a time for friends, family, and turkey.
 But just as the Thanksgiving meal has digested, another holiday tradition is on the horizon.
-That’s right, just a week from today is Black Friday, one of the biggest shopping days of the year when many businesses run sales that won’t be seen at any other time of year.
+That’s right, Black Friday, one of the biggest shopping days of the year when many businesses run sales that won’t be seen at any other time of year.
 With deals like that, though, there are some risks involved.
 Check out our top 3 Black Friday safety tips to stay ahead of the game.

 Be Prepared For the Crowds